carbonext-tech/api-b2b-docs/docs/calculators.md

 # Calculators

-Our API calculates the amount of tCO2eq emitted by different types of transport, as well as the price to offset these emissions.
+Our API calculates the amount of tCO2eq emitted by different types of transport.

 ## Types [GET]